How to install NextCloudPi

 Help needed to explain the required steps on other platforms, if you are taking this path, please consider editing this wiki.

-Remove the SD card and insert it to the Raspberry Pi.
-Then connect the Raspberry Pi to your home router with an ethernet cable and power on your Raspberry Pi.
+2. Connect the Raspberry Pi to your home router with an ethernet cable

 We hope this doc was helpful, if you encounter any issues please reach out to the community.